skutov/ArtificerTees/README.md

 # ArtificierTees
-Landing page for an in-development idea.
+Landing page for an in-development idea inspired by an episode of [Monstrous Agonies](https://www.monstrousagonies.co.uk/post/episode-ninety-seven)